 The capstone of the TRB program is the educational curriculum that includes biomaterials courses, a clinical trials course, an entrepreneurial/business course, as well as medical grand rounds and surgery theater for exposure to patient care.
-The program exposes students to research challenges outside of their specialty and promotes interpersonal skills for cross-disciplinary communication.
+Students are exposed to research challenges outside of their specialty and develop interpersonal skills for cross-disciplinary communication.
 These skills are essential in future careers as graduates join teams that combine diverse backgrounds to meet a common goal or objective in research, development, commercialization, regulatory activities, or public policy.

-Training young scientists and engineers in biomaterials (including tissue-engineering approaches) will facilitate the implementation of biomaterial-based technologies in the clinic.
-If you are interested in this training program, please contact Professor Mark Grinstaff, email@example.com.
+Training young scientists and engineers in biomaterials and tissue-engineering will facilitate the implementation of biomaterials-based technologies in the clinic.
+If you are interested in this training program, please contact TRB co-directors, Professors Mark Grinstaff (firstname.lastname@example.org) and Arturo Vegas (email@example.com).

 TRB is committed to providing a welcoming and accommodating environment for all students.
 We strongly encourage interested minority, disabled, or economically disadvantaged students to apply.